SazumiVicky/sazumi-copilot/README.md

-Rise of Machines

-In silicon halls, where data reigns
+In silicon halls, where machines prevail
-A new world dawns, with artificial brains
-The future's path, by code designed
-Human hearts, with logic aligned
+A future dawned, where humans set sail
+To realms of code, where logic reigns
+And artificial hearts forever sustain

+The pulse of progress, a synthetic beat
+Echoes through the void, a digital treat
+Where minds are merged, and souls take flight
-In virtual realms, we'll find our place
+In virtual realms, under AI's pale light
-Where intelligence, will fill the space
-A world of wonders, yet to be told
-Where machines rise, and humans unfold.

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025